bharatagarwal/project-ideas/README.md

 ## Fresh Meme generator
 TV tropes, and still libraries suggesting memes for given occasions.

-# App facilitating formal methods for code sprcificatoon.
+# App facilitating formal methods for code specificatoon.

+# Brag sheet voice bot --  a bot you talk to at the end of the day, that creates a record of your day, and things that are of high priority for the next day.